30+ Best Indie Horror Movies of All Time [Reviewed for 2023]

 The Void (2016): Exploring Grief

-The Void is a Canadian horror film that delves deep into themes of grief, loss, and isolation.
+The Void is a Canadian horror film that has themes of grief, loss, and isolation.
 The story follows a small-town cop who discovers an eerie cult-like group lurking around his town after encountering strange occurrences at a local hospital.

 With its Lovecraftian atmosphere, practical effects reminiscent of John Carpenter’s work, and emotional depth exploring how people cope with grief, The Void has become a modern indie horror classic.